Angevon-1/manual_baldursgate2_angevon/docs/setup_en.md

 Open the Manual tab of the Manual Client.
 On the left is a list of items you've received, and on the right are all the game's location checks.
 Checks that are logically available are highlighted green.
 When you've completed a check, click it to send it to the server as complete.
-When you've achieved the victory condition, click the Victory!! button to mark the world as complete.
+When you've achieved the goal condition, click the GOAL button to mark the world as complete.

 ## Game Troubleshooting